helrond/clbsj.org/_event_series/black-august.md

 CLBSJ's fourth annual Black August series will be focused on "Scriptural Perspectives on PanAfricanism and Internationalism."
 Because we have set a goal to make our sessions more accessible to a wider number of time zones, we will hold sessions at two different times, Thursdays and Saturdays:
 - Thursday, August 1 at 7:30pm Eastern US Time — Opening Session with Hugh Page
 - Thursday, August 8 at 7:30pm Eastern US Time - Steed Davidson
-- Thursday, August 15 at 7:30pm Eastern US Time - Kenneth Ngwa
+- Thursday, August 15 at 7:30pm Eastern US Time - Kenneth Ngwa and Cleo Silvers
 - Saturday, August 24 at 11am Eastern US Time - Musa Dube
 - Saturday, August 31 at 11am Eastern US Time - Closing Session with Alice Yafeh-Deigh, hosted by Sr. Sharifa Meytung